hdShang/arxiv-daily/docs/cs-CL/2025-06-18/papers/250615156v1-emergence-of-primacy-and-recency-effect-in-mamba-a-mechanistic-point.md

 ---
 layout: default
-title: Emergence of Primacy and Recency Effect in Mamba: A Mechanistic Point of View
+title: "Emergence of Primacy and Recency Effect in Mamba: A Mechanistic Point of View"
 ---

 # Emergence of Primacy and Recency Effect in Mamba: A Mechanistic Point of View